-- Even "absolute positioning" is relative to some coordinate origin, orientation and scale - So what is "global positioning"? - The center and rotation pole of Earth is our reference - But how to we know where the center of the Earth is? - Do we really care? - It depends on your goals
+- Even "absolute positioning" is relative to some coordinate origin, orientation and scale - So what is "global positioning"? - The center and rotation pole of Earth define our coordinate axes - But how to we know where the center of the Earth is? - Do we really care? - It depends on your goals - No-net-rotation criterion (surface integral of angular velocity is zero) is usually used as the constraint on defining a terrestrial reference frame in the presence of surface motions (plate tectonics)